ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

 represent the semantic version that the ``[package]`` table represents.
 It will always be set to an integer and will default to a value of ``1`` if unspecified.
-The version will only be updated when the semantics of a key or sub-table in the ``[package]`` table cannot be interpreted in a backwards-compatible fashion (e.g. the version does not need to change if a new table is added to the semantics of the file, but if a pre-existing field changes its meaning then the semantic version will need to change).
+The version will only be updated when the semantics or absence of a key or sub-table in the ``[package]`` table cannot be interpreted in a backwards-compatible fashion (e.g. the version does not need to change if a new table is added to the semantics of the file, but if a pre-existing field changes its meaning or the behavior when a field is absent changes then the semantic version will need to change).
 Changes to the meaning of the versions are expected to occur through a PEP.